Skip to main content

 \end{equation}

-How can carbonic acid with a pKa of 3.6 buffer an aqueous solution at pH 7.5 in the blood and cells?
+How can carbonic acid, with a pKa of 3.6, buffer an aqueous solution at pH 7.5 in the blood and cells?
 An astute student might have picked up this conundrum.
-The solution to this problem involves looking at the full set of reactions for the components of the buffer system again.
+The solution to this problem involves re-examining the complete set of reactions for the components of the buffer system.
 Let's simplify Equation 2.3.4 since there would be no free "gas bubbles" in blood, so CO2 (g) = CO2(aq):

 \begin{equation}